quil-lang/sbcl-librarian/README.md

 decides to make page zero take up a whole `4GB` (!), which prevents access to the 32-bit address space.
 (Ostensibly to prevent null pointer or other such bad (truncated?) pointer dereferences.)

+# Runtime notes
+The SBCL runtime includes a garbage collector and memory allocator.

+Process resources SBCL uses:
+- Signal handlers into the process for things like keyboard interrupts (can be turned off).
+On some platforms this may also entail a stop-the-world GC signal.
+- File descriptors like standard input and output.
+- A fixed address space somewhere in memory.
+On x86 (32-bit and 64-bit) this needs to be a fixed address space under 4 GB.
+This is so the compiler can generate manifest literal addresses in machine code on some platforms, as well as to compute stable hashes of certain constants like NIL.